Founder and Editor

 Sean Ding has been wearing watches since an early age, he was always appreciative of the utility afforded by a timepiece, but it was not until his 21st birthday when the madness really began.
 Receiving that watch was a turning point for Sean both in terms of his love of all things horological and adult life in general: he began paying more attention to detail, quality, and gained a profound respect for people and organisations that execute simple things with diligence and love.
 Now 24 years old, Sean works for government in the Australian capital of Canberra, writing for Time & Tide and WatchReviewBlog in his spare time.

-Sam Neubauer is a 24-year-old freelance writer and healthcare worker living in New York City.
+Sam Neubauer lives in New York City and works in tech.
 He’s been wearing a watch since he was little and although the digital Timex gets less wrist time now, it still has its uses!
 Sam is a fan of vintage-inspired dive watches, automotive watch history, and any photo of an A. Lange and Söhne movement.
 Follow him on Instagram @thesamsoftime.

 Writers from the Past